emfeltham/Margins.jl/docs/src/mathematical_foundation.md

 ## When Profile ≠ Population

-The choice between profile and population approaches matters most in nonlinear models:
+The choice between profile and population approaches matters most when the link function is non-identity:

-### Linear Models
+### Linear Models with Identity Link
 - **Profile = Population**: MEM = AME for effects (predictions differ only by constants)
 - **Practical implication**: Choice mainly affects interpretation, not numerical results

-### Nonlinear Models (GLMs, etc.)
+### GLMs with Non-Identity Links
 - **Profile ≠ Population**: All quantities can differ substantially
 - **With interactions**: Profile vs Population can yield opposite conclusions
 - **Heterogeneous samples**: Larger differences between approaches